petersieg/spartan3starterkit/README.md

 # spartan3starterkit

-Files and info for opberon risc station on such kit. see license.txt Link: http://www.projectoberon.com/
+Files and info for oberon risc station on such kit. see license.txt Link: http://www.projectoberon.com/

 adapter is a small addon board for sd card and ps/2 mouse.